Particulate Matter

 DOH measures two different sizes of particles: PM10 and PM2.5.
 Measurements of these particles to date have consistently been below levels that are protective of public health.

-PM10 are airborne particles that are smaller than fine grains of sand—and smaller than the thickness of human hair.
+PM10 are airborne particles that are smaller than fine grains of sand—and they are smaller than the thickness of human hair.
 PM10 comes from many different sources, like wind-blown dust, construction, cars, and agriculture.
 PM10 measured in Lahaina could contain ash from the fires, as well as dust and particles from other sources.
 Since January 13, 2024, DOH has collected daily PM10 samples at the Lahaina Intermediate School, the Lahaina Boys & Girls Club, the Leialii Hawaiian Homelands, and one of the Lahaina wastewater pump stations.
+Airborne PM10 levels at these four locations changed from hour to hour, and 24-hour average (or daily) levels were compared to EPA’s health-based air quality standards.

 Many steps are being taken to make sure no one is exposed to unhealthy levels of PM10.
 Soiltac® has been sprayed on the ash to keep it in place, and debris removal and TDS Site operations use various strategies—like water sprays—to control dust and keep ash out of the air.
 DOH will continue to collect daily air samples of PM10 at four locations in Lahaina and will post advisories to this website if potentially unhealthy levels occur.

-Note that the real-time data on the https://fire.airnow.gov website are preliminary and unofficial.
+Note that the real-time data on the map above are preliminary and unofficial.
 The data await review and validation by qualified staff.
 The data may be revised or invalidated after review.
 DOH makes every effort to assert the validity and integrity of the data, but data can be affected by equipment malfunctions, technical difficulties, and other unforeseen circumstances.

-Click here to access the USACE PM2.5 monitoring data at debris removal locations and at the Temporary Debris Storage Site, for which all measurements to date are below levels of health concern.
+You can access the USACE PM2.5 monitoring data for debris removal locations and the Temporary Debris Storage Site.
+All measurements to date at these locations have been below levels of health concern.

 Continue to protect yourself from PM2.5 and other harmful substances in ash.
-You can get real-time information on PM2.5 levels in Lahaina and instructions for avoiding unhealthy exposures from https://fire.airnow.gov.
-If you do not have access to that website, take caution if you are in a location where there is visible dust or if the ash will be disturbed.
+You can get real-time information on PM2.5 levels in Lahaina and instructions for avoiding unhealthy exposures from www.hiso2index.info and further instructions for avoiding unhealthy exposures from https://fire.airnow.gov.
+If you do not have access to these websites, take caution if you are in a location where there is visible dust or if the ash will be disturbed.
 To limit the amount of PM2.5 you might breathe in, you can either temporarily leave the area or wear a snug-fitting dust mask or N95 mask—look for the words “NIOSH Approved” printed on the mask.
 Read more about how to protect yourself in DOH’s Maui Wildfires Air Quality Guide for Particle Pollution fact sheet.

 Many steps are being taken to make sure no one is exposed to unhealthy levels of PM2.5.
 Soiltac® has been sprayed on the ash to keep it in place, and debris removal and TDS Site operations use various strategies—like water sprays—to control dust and keep ash out of the air.
 So long as debris removal occurs, DOH will continue to measure PM2.5 throughout Lahaina and will post advisories to this website if potentially unhealthy levels occur.